concordion/concordion-extension-build/README.md

 The `dependencies` block is only required if you want to add dependencies over and above the concordion dependency.

-The `githubPages` block defines the repository to publish to, and has a pages CopySpec that defines the pages to be copied.
+The `gitPublish` block defines the repository to publish to, and has a pages CopySpec that defines the pages to be copied.

 # Publishing to Github Pages
 Prior to publishing to Github Pages for the first time, you will need to [create a gh-pages branch](https://help.github.com/articles/creating-project-pages-manually#create-a-gh-pages-branch), and [add content and push](https://help.github.com/articles/creating-project-pages-manually#add-content-and-push).